Tips To Pick Your Own Fruit At Okanagan BC U-Pick Farms

 Fruit is generally harvested earlier in the South Okanagan, up to three weeks before other regions, because of the warmer year round climate in that region.

-In the Similkameen area, including Keremeos and Cawston, you can begin to get fruit around mid-June.
+In the Similkameen area, including Keremeos and Cawston, you can begin to head out to pick your own fruit around mid-June.
 In the North Okanagan, mid July is when you can find fresh produce.

 Call ahead a week or two before the earliest harvest time.